Single-channel HD video with sound. 3’20’’.

 Tremor looks at horses as vehicle for financial

-animal stands out, its economic side and its potential to breach
+exploitation.
+Although the prestige of horses’ ownership stands out, its economic side and its potential to breach jurisdictions becomes invisible.

-The video is a sort of digital tapestry, created after several months of filming pure-bred and race horses.
-Breeding, trading, racing, gambling, and tax-evasion related matters of the equine industry are whispered emulating autonomous sensory meridian response (ASMR) recordings in order to stress the intimate linkage between the animals' sensuousness and wealth.
+This work is a sort of digital tapestry, created after several months of filming pure-bred and race horses.
+Breeding, trading, racing, gambling, tax-evasion, and other related matters of the equine industry are whispered, emulating autonomous sensory meridian response (ASMR) recordings in order to stress the intimate linkage between the animals' sensuousness and wealth.

 The fulfillment of desires, as well as their concealment beneath sophisticated financial methods of ownership and tax evasion, becomes a delicate way for capital to perpetuate and conceal itself behind exploited biological entities.